 The podcast’s title speaks for itself - it’s, literally, the diary of a girl in space.
 Simple, yet beautifully thought out, this sci-fi mystery tackles themes of trust, truth, beauty, guns, inner turmoil, and delicious cheeses - all, you guessed it, in space.
 Sarah, the creator and heroine of the podcast, is an exceptional voice actress.
 Her narrative exquisitely captures what life would be like if you were actually abandoned and alone in space.
 As Sarah’s comforting voice transports you to the mysterious land of the stars, visualize a galaxy far, far away and allow yourself to drift off into the world of sleep.

 The author of five New York Times bestsellers -The Tipping Point, Blink,Outliers, What the Dog Saw, and David and Goliath - Malcolm Gladwell’s latest project, Revisionist History, offers a modern day interpretation of some of history’s most important slices.
 In each episode, Gladwell reexamines an event, a person, or an idea from the past.
 He’s named one of the 100 most influential people by TIME magazine, and has an undeniable knack for enlightening our understanding of the world around us.
-The subject matter’s dense nature, combined with Gladwell’s relaxing voice, make the podcast a great way to soak up some pre-Zzzs knowledge while you slip into sleep.
+The subject matter’s dense nature, combined with Gladwell’s relaxing voice, make this bedtime podcast one of my favorites.
+Soak up some pre-Zzzs knowledge while you slip into sleep.

 So which one will you start your night off with?
 Goodnight and happy podcasting!